- Pumping systems are good candidates for reducing energy consumption in manufacturing facilities.

 Reduce overall system requirements (do not assume requirements are fixed)

-- Equalize flow over production cycle using holding tanks for a 10% to 20% savings
+- Equalize flow over production cycle using holding tanks and save 10 percent to 20 percent

-- Eliminate bypass loops and other unnecessary flows for a 10% to 20% savings
+- Eliminate bypass loops and other unnecessary flows and save 10 percent to 20 percent

-- Reduce safety margins in design system capacity and save 5% to 10%
+- Reduce safety margins in design system capacity and save 5 percent to 10 percent

 Match pump size to load

-- Reduce pump size to better fit the load (pumps are routinely over sized by 15% to 25%)
+- Reduce pump size to better fit the load (pumps are routinely oversized by 15 percent to 25 percent)

-- The Hydraulic Institute recommends using two or more small pumps instead of one large pump, so excess pump capacity can be turned off
+- Use two or more small pumps instead of one large pump, so excess pump capacity can be turned off

 Reduce or control pump speed